Showing posts with label leadership. Show all posts

 Time to Take Charge (Video)

-Being a good follower is not about following blindly but the courage to step up and lead when the time is right.
+Being a good follower is not about following blindly but about having the courage to step up and lead when the time is right.

 God often calls on His followers to take on leadership roles, and those willing to answer His call are usually the ones who have been paying attention and learning from those who came before them.
 Good followers know when it is time to take charge, and they do so with humility and grace.
 They also know they cannot follow forever; eventually, they will be called on to lead in their own right.